 The History of School Shootings in the US

-America is now seeing an obscene amount of school violence.
-Conservatives are blaming a lack of prayer in school, liberals are blaming a lack of gun safety laws, but did you know we have been battling this issue since the 1700’s?
-We have seen not only students go crazy and kill each other but an overwhelming amount of lover’s quarrels gone wrong, teachers shooting teachers, random strangers shooting children, bombs being detonated on school property, and even accidental shootings!
-No sex, age, race, or creed of person has avoided this dilemma.
+America is seeing an obscene amount of school violence.
+Conservatives are blaming a lack of prayer in school, liberals are blaming a lack of gun safety laws, but did you know we have been battling this issue since the 1700s?
+We have seen not only students go crazy and kill each other, but an overwhelming amount of lover’s quarrels gone wrong, teachers shooting teachers, random strangers shooting children, bombs being detonated on school property, and even accidental shootings!
+No sex, age, race, or creed of person has avoided this problem.
 Even our own government has been responsible for the shooting deaths of students as well as the civilian casualties of war on our own grounds!
 Below are some of the more interesting shootings, many of them were first at something.

 The first public school in America was founded in 1635 and for almost 130 years there was the longest stretch of peace in the schoolhouses that we have ever seen.
 At the time only boys could attend school.
 There were no gun laws at all and many of these boys came off of farms and rural areas where guns were a necessity.
 It’s not clear if no one ever got hurt or if there just wasn’t anyone recording it when they did.

 Either way the first reported school shooting happened on July 26, 1764.
 It was a normal day for the students in this Pennsylvanian school house in what is now known today as Greencastle.
 No one would have suspected anything was about to go down.
 The shooting took place during the French and Indian War when four Lenape warriors stormed in and commenced in a wholesale slaughter.
 The schoolmaster Enoch Brown was the only adult to lose his life in the tragedy along with ten children.
 Only three students survived and of them one had already been partially scalped.